 Following settings are available:

-: You can change the background color of the test overlay in case you use product images where the overlay would not be visible.
-This is only relevant for the test mode.opacity
+• bacgroundColor: You can change the background color of the test overlay in case you use product images where the overlay would not be visible.
+This is only relevant for the test mode.

-: By default the overlay is half transparent.
+• opacity: By default the overlay is half transparent.
 You can adjust the opacity to a level that suits you more.
-This is only relevant for the test mode.repeat
+This is only relevant for the test mode.

-: This sets how much of a product card must be visible before the event is triggered.
-With a setting of1
+• threshold: This sets how much of a product card must be visible before the event is triggered.
+With a setting of 1the event triggers only when 100% of the product is visible.
+The default is 0.8.

-event is sent.
+• timeout: This value tells the plugin how long a product must be visible before the view_item_list event is sent.
 The timer will be reset each time the product leaves the viewport.
-The time must be set in milliseconds, and the default value is1000
+The time must be set in milliseconds, and the default value is 1000 milliseconds (1 second).

 add_filter('wpm_view_item_list_trigger_settings', 'wpm_view_item_list_trigger_settings');